megawac/qwebirc-enhancements/README.md

 -write socket connection class for when available - needs server coded as well.
 -fixes for all my blunders
 -get rid of compile.py + dependencies
+-Move broadcast to #brouhaha to the ui so each line only needs to be processed once.

 KNOWN BUGS: